-You should also understand what assets are considered marital property and which are considered separate property.
+You should also understand what assets the courts consider marital property and which the courts consider separate property.
 In many instances, assets you brought with you into the marriage should be excluded from divorce settlements.
 Identify these possibilities upfront, and consult your lawyer about other assets that may qualify.

 Let Us Be Your Advocate

 Still have questions?
-You don’t have to wait to find answers about “what is divorce?”
-Click to contact the Reeder Law Firm now and get help today.
+You don’t have to wait to find answers about divorce.
+If you live around the Alpharetta area, click to contact the Reeder Law Firm and get help today.